 The two species of manure worms which are most commonly used for vermicomposting are Eisenia foetida and Lumbricus rubellus.
 They are particularly skilled at producing vermicompost because they normally live in piles of decaying organic matter where other worms can't survive.
 Lumbricus rubellus will eventually out-breed and overtake the Eisenia foetidas, so it's best to choose one or the other, rather than a mixture.

-Step One: Buying Worms and a Worm Bin
+Step 1: Buying Worms and a Worm Bin

 Like anything, you can spend as much as you want on a worm bin setup.
 Pre-manufactured, multi-tiered worm bins are offered by several brands, but a suitable home can be made from a plastic Rubbermaid storage tote for less than ten dollars.
 A twelve-gallon storage tote is ample for one to two pounds of worms.
-Red Wigglers, Eisenia foetida, are readily available from many .
-They usually cost about twenty-five dollars a pound. online sources
+Red Wigglers, Eisenia foetida, are readily available from many online sources.
+They usually cost about $25 a pound.

 Many worm owners prefer adding shredded coconut fibers, coir, or sterile, compressed soil.
 I believe a blend of coir and newspaper is best.